Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 #.
 We assume you have Doxygen installed.
 Note that in our current setup, Doxygen is also configured
    to use the `Graphviz <http://www.graphviz.org/>`_ libraries for rendering inheritence graphs, among others.
-This implies that we either assume Graphviz installed, or that you have to manually edit your Shark.dox file in the main documentation folder, setting ``HAVE_DOT = NO``.
+This implies that we either assume Graphviz installed, or that you have to manually edit your Shark.dox(.in) file in the main documentation folder, setting ``HAVE_DOT = NO``.

 #.
-First, please get an overview for yourself over what Python versions you have installed on your system.
+First, please get an overview for yourself over what Python versions you have installed
-   In an ideal world, you would have one single Python version (either 2 or 3).
+   on your system.
+In the simplest of worlds, you would have one single Python version (either 2 or 3).
 In all other cases, keep in the back of your head that you will want to install the necessary Python packages for the same Python versions which you will later use to call Sphinx when building the tutorials.

 #.
 Get an instance of `Doxylink (a.k.a. sphinxcontrib-doxylink)
    <http://pypi.python.org/pypi/sphinxcontrib-doxylink>`_ working on your system.
 Since
    Doxylink depends on Sphinx, getting Doxylink will also pull in Sphinx and its dependencies.
    So, for example when using ``pip``, a command like ``pip install sphinxcontrib-doxylink`` should get you good to go.
+You can specify a custom target directory via e.g.
+   ``pip install --install-option="--prefix=/home/user/path/to/your/pip_python_packages"
+   sphinxcontrib_doxylink``.

 #.
 As a precautionary measure, review your ``PYTHONPATH`` and ``PATH`` environment variables:
-   depending on how and where you installed Doxylink and the other dependencies, you may have to add the locations of the corresponding python packages to your ``PYTHONPATH`` and the locations of the ``sphinx-build`` executable to your ``PATH``.
+   depending on how and where you installed Doxylink and the other dependencies, you may have to add the locations of the corresponding python packages (e.g. for the example above, ``/home/user/path/to/your/pip_python_packages/lib/python3.3/site-packages``) to your ``PYTHONPATH`` and the locations of the ``sphinx-build`` executable to your ``PATH``.

 #.
+Next decide where you want to build your documentation to.
+The same comments
+   on in- and out-of-source builds apply as in the :doc:`installation instructions
+   <../../getting_started/installation>`.
+As stated there, we recommend to not build
+   the documentation with any debug or release builds of the library, but to build it independently either in- or out-of-source.

+#.
 See what happens when you issue ``make doc`` in the ``doc/`` subdirectory of the main Shark
-   directory (you will possibly have to use ``ccmake .`` or ``cmake -i`` again to configure the installation first).
+   directory (you will probably have to use ``ccmake .`` or ``cmake -i`` again to configure the installation first).
 If Doxygen is installed and working, the interesting part will now be whether all Python components needed by Sphinx and Doxylink are working.
 This should in theory be the case.
 If not, try one of the following: